-Not all pressure tanks have a bladder system.
-There are three popular variants of the pressure tank.
+There are three popular variants of the pressure tank:

-The diaphragm pressure tank operates as an in-between solution to the bladder and stainless steel variants.
-The volume of water and air that goes into a diaphragm-based system is higher than a standard bladder pressure tank but comes at the cost of impossible access to the internals.
+A diaphragm pressure tank operates as an in-between solution to the bladder and stainless steel variants.
+The volume of water and air that goes into a diaphragm-based system is higher than a standard tank but comes at the cost of the inside of the tank being inaccessible.

-While the diaphragm uses a similar system to the bladder-based pressure tank, if the internals of the pressure tank is damaged, there is no chance of repairing the tank.
+While the diaphragm tank uses a similar system to the bladder-based, if the internals of the pressure tank are damaged, there is no chance of repairing them.

-The drawbacks to the diaphragm pressure tank end there.
-Currently, it is the most efficient pressure tank and requires the least amount of maintenance of the three.
+However, that’s the only drawback of a diaphragm tank.
+Currently, it’s the most efficient pressure tank and requires the least amount of maintenance out of the three.

-The lack of maintenance comes with the locked internals and actual lack of a bladder.
-Instead, the diaphragm pressure tank uses a rubber lining inside that separates the air and the water.
+The low maintenance requirement is thanks to the locked internals and the actual lack of a bladder.
+Instead of a bladder, the diaphragm pressure tank has a rubber lining inside that separates the air and the water.

-This rubber lining acts as the bladder would, but its connection is permanent to the tank.
-This particular part of the diaphragm pressure tank is not interchangeable.
+This rubber lining acts as a bladder, in a way, but its connection is permanent to the tank.
+This particular component isn’t interchangeable.

 Can You Replace a Bladder in a Pressure Tank?

 You can replace the bladder in a bladder-based pressure tank.
-If need be, most, if not all, parts on the bladder tank can be repaired or replaced.
+If need be, most, if not all, components on a bladder tank can be repaired or replaced.